 This is confusing for moms.
-Your daughter needs pressure to study, to do chores, to communicate and obey your rules.
+Your daughter needs pressure to study, do chores, communicate, and obey your rules.

-Your daughter needs a little pressure to succeed but how much is too much?
+Your teen needs a little pressure to succeed but how much is too much?

 I have seen teenage girls in my private practice for over 20 years.
-Ten years I would see girls who had behavior problems such as sneaking out, or partying too much.
+For ten years I would see girls who had behavior problems such as sneaking out or partying too much.

-Now, the majority of girls I see are stumbling under a ton of pressure.
+Now, the majority of teens I see are stumbling under a ton of pressure.

-When girls are under too much pressure they get stressed out, suffer from anxiety and their performance and productivity decreases.
+When teens are under too much pressure they get stressed out, suffer from anxiety, and their performance and productivity decrease.
 When this happens a debilitating shame is right around the corner.
-Your daughter feels like a huge failure and your daughter can self destruct.
+Your daughter feels like a huge failure and your daughter can self-destruct.

 The pressure affects her physically.
-She has somatic complaints of headaches, stomach aches and feeling faint.
-She can be fidgety, have difficulty focusing, and trouble sleeping.
+She has somatic complaints of headaches, stomach aches, and feeling faint.
+She can be fidgety, have difficulty focusing, and have trouble sleeping.

-This pressure turns into habits which is exhibited by nail biting, pulling her hair, picking at her skin, non stop eating, pacing and in severe cases cutting.
+This pressure turns into habits that are exhibited by nail-biting, pulling her hair, picking at her skin, nonstop eating, pacing and in severe cases cutting.

 The Pressure Cooker

-Your daughter is in a pressure cooker and there are a lot of facets thrown in the pot.
+Your teen is in a pressure cooker and there are a lot of facets thrown in the pot.
 Here’s what happens when things start to heat up.

-When I ask my teen girls why they are so stressed, they say, “I don’t have enough time to get my work done.”
-One reason for this is teen girls don’t plan ahead but another reason is their lives get out of balanced with a heavy academic load and activities.
-As a result of this your daughter loses downtime, sleep and exercise which are needed for her mental and emotional health.
+When I ask my teens why they are so stressed, they say, “I don’t have enough time to get my work done.”
+One reason for this is teens don’t plan ahead but another reason is their lives get out of balance with a heavy academic load and activities.
+As a result of this, your daughter loses downtime, sleep, and exercise which are needed for her mental and emotional health.

-The pressure to make good grades in order to get into her dream college is at an all time high.
+The pressure to make good grades in order to get into her dream college is at an all-time high.
 Your daughter knows where she ranks in her class and feels shame about it.
-I’ve seen plenty of freshmen freak out if they make a C on a test and feel there future is over.
+I’ve seen plenty of freshmen freak out if they make a C on a test and feel their future is over.
 This pressure is the reason your daughter blows up when you ask her about her biology test.

-Competition is healthy when it is at a low level pressure.
-Low level pressure motivates your daughter because she has confidence that she can make the grade or improve her skill with a little more work.
-Success feels doable, realistic and reachable.
+Competition is healthy when it is at a low level of pressure.
+Low-level pressure motivates your daughter because she has confidence that she can make the grade or improve her skills with a little more work.
+Success feels doable, realistic, and reachable.
 When she sees girls rewarded for their efforts she is motivated to try harder.
-In contrast high pressure feels hopeless and your daughter shuts down.
+In contrast, high pressure feels hopeless and your daughter shuts down.